-You might have noticed that not all strains smell the same.
-Pine, berry, mint… There’s more than a few distinctive fragrances in cannabis.
+You might have noticed that not all cannabis strains smell the same.
+Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 Cannabis has a unique smell.
 Some people find it unpleasant and overwhelming, while most weed enthusiasts find it very calming and enjoyable.
 Just like any other plant, pot has components that are responsible for its unique aroma and flavor.

-These components are terpenes, aromatic molecule secreted inside the tiny resin glands of cannabis flowers.
+Those components are terpenes, aromatic molecules secreted inside the tiny resin glands of cannabis flowers.

 Terpenes produce a citrusy aroma in some strains, fruity and sweet notes in others and, while some may smell and taste like lavender, others can be more earthy and pungent.
 Certain strains even smell like cheese.
 But, it’s not all about the smell.

-Terpenes also produce a wide range of medical effects and that is exactly what’s so captivating about them in the first place.
-There are at least 80-100 terpenes unique to cannabis and the combination of terpenes and cannabinoids is actually responsible for the entire success of medical cannabis that we all appreciate today.
+Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis—the combination of terpenes, cannabinoids and optimal dosage is responsible for the entire success of medical cannabis.

-Terpenes are organic chemicals produced by most plants, and even some animals like swallowtail butterflies and termites.
-The word “terpene” is also often used to refer to terpenoids, oxygenated derivatives of terpenes.
+Terpenes are organic chemicals constituents of essential oils produced by most plants, and even some animals such as swallowtail butterflies and termites.
+Terpenes are volatile aromatic molecules—molecules that evaporate easily.

-These substances have two very important roles in every plant’s life: to protect the flowers from predators and to produce resin.
+Terpenes have two very important roles in every plant’s life: They are the primary component of resin and they protect the flowers from predators.

-There are a few more fun facts about terpenes: natural rubber is made of terpenes, as are many steroids.
-Also, it wouldn’t hurt to know that an organic and completely natural maple syrup contains about 300 terpenes, which is why it’s so yummy in the first place.
+Here are a few more fun facts about terpenes: Natural rubber is made of them, as are many steroids.
+Maple syrup contains about 300 different terpenes, which is why it’s so yummy.

 But what about cannabis?